mikecalvo/mikecalvo.github.io/msse/notes/rest/index.md

 # UrlMappings/RestController Approach
 - grails-app/conf/UrlMappings.groovy contains definitions for how URLs are mapped to controllers
 - URLs can be mapped as 'resources' or 'resource' in this file:
-  `"/api/artists"(resources: 'artistRest')` for resources with multiple values `"/api/config"(resource: 'configRest')` for resources with a single value
+  `"/api/artists"(resources: 'artistRest')` multiple values `"/api/config"(resource: 'configRest')` single value
 - Specify the controller name for the resource
-- Create this contorller and make it a subclass of RestfulController
+- Create this controller and make it a subclass of RestfulController

 ---
 # Muzic Artist REST Resource